 We know that science skills can be taught through a variety of science content, and we want our students to have a broad range of science experiences.
 Many of our whole-class studies integrate science, and students also have dedicated science instruction.
 We have three science teachers.
-Kindergarten and 1st grades have a push-in science cluster teacher, once a week 3rd, 4th and 5th graders go to science lab twice a week in two science rooms, M-8 and M9 in the mini school.
+Kindergarten, 1st, and 2nd grades have Science in their classrooms.
+In 3rd, 4th and 5th grades, students go to the Science Lab twice a week in two science rooms, M-8 and M9 in the mini school.
 The rooms are equipped with an array of kits, materials and supplies (some reptilian in nature), for a host of hands-on experimentation and investigation.

 Although it is now more than 15 years old, we like the comments about social studies in the NYC Board of Education Curriculum Frameworks from 1995 that state, “an effective social studies program provides the foundation for a democratic society by developing the skills necessary for students to participate as informed, responsible citizens in an era of rapidly changing technology.
 Among these skills, social studies instruction develops critical thinking by enabling students to make decisions about issues confronting themselves, society, and the interdependent world.”
 The framework goes on to say that “social studies instruction fosters multicultural education by promoting respect, intergroup cooperation, and appreciation for cultures of diverse groups.”
 Our respect initiative and conflict resolution approach are clearly one aspect of our social studies curriculum.